Memorial Day service to start at 10 a.m.

 The Red River Valley Veterans Memorial will host an annual Memorial Day service at 10 a.m.
 Monday under the pavilion at Love Civic Center, 2025 S. Collegiate Drive.
 A wreath will be placed at the memorial after the program.

 Retired U.S. Navy Capt.
-Kyle Fauntieroy, director of Brite Divinity School at Texas Christian University in Fort Worth, is to keynote the service with the Paris Police Department honor guard presenting the colors, event spokesman Johnny Williams said.
+Kyle Fauntleroy, director development at Brite Divinity School at Texas Christian University in Fort Worth, is to keynote the service with the Paris Police Department honor guard presenting the colors, event spokesman Johnny Williams said.

 “We would like everyone to come out,” Williams said.
 “Rain or shine, we will honor those who have paid the ultimate sacrifice for the freedoms we enjoy today.”